shixm-cloud/ENVR3002/Lab6.md

 ## Radiation II
 {% include mathjax.html %}

-In class, we explained that the absorption of radiance by a layer of gas is determined by the following equation,
+In class, we explained that the absorption of radiation by a layer of gas is determined by the following equation,

 \\[
 I_{\lambda} = I_{\lambda 0} e^{-\tau_{\lambda}\sec\theta} = I_{\lambda 0} T_{\lambda}
 \\]
-where
+where \\(I_{\lambda 0}\\) is the incident radiation intensity,
 \\[
 \tau_{\lambda} = \int_z^{z_0} k_{\lambda}\rho r\, dz
 \\]